uit-cosmo/blobmodel/docs/parameter_distributions.rst

      - normal distribution with zero mean and ``free_parameter`` as scale parameter

    * - "uniform"
-     - uniorm distribution with mean 1 and ``free_parameter`` as width
+     - uniform distribution with mean 1 and ``free_parameter`` as width

    * - "ray"
-     - rayleight distribution with mean 1
+     - Rayleight distribution with mean 1

    * - "deg"
      - degenerate distribution at ``free_parameter``